RefueOG/The-Inn-Sanity-UW-Fix/README.md

-Fixes the FOV with UW and super UW monitors with a simple engine.ini file I stole from another UE5 game I stole.
-This should work with any UE5 game.
-Mileage may very as fov is not customizable
+Fixes the FOV with UW and super UW monitors with a simple engine.ini that was not included with the game

+Add to C:\Users\user\AppData\Local\TheInnSanity\Saved\Config\Windows